-16. Notices that affect your property In the past 3 years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
-Yes / No / Den't know b. that affects your property in some other way?
-Yes / No / Don't know C. that requires you to do any maintenance, repairs or improvements to your property?
-Yes / No / Den't knew If you have answered yes to any of a-c above, please give the notices to your so agent, including any notices which arrive at any time before the date of entry of t your property. olicitor or estate he purchaser of
+16. .
+Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
+Yes/No b. that affects your property in some other way?
+Yes/No C. that requires you to do any maintenance, repairs or improvements to your property?
+Yes/No If you have answered yes to any of a-c above, please give the notices to your estate agent, including any notices which arrive at any time before the date of the purchaser of your property. solicitor or entry of